ava0003/pipeline_real_time_case/Architecture.md

 It gives me built-in windowing, state tables, async processing, and a clean way to express streaming logic without complexity.
 For a problem like this, Faust strikes the right balance between power and simplicity.

+In larger or production-grade architectures, the same type of streaming logic would typically be implemented with distributed engines such as Kafka Streams which provide horizontal scalability, fault tolerance across multiple nodes and deeper integration with modern lakehouse ecosystems.

 ### **Pydantic**
 Pydantic ensures the pipeline only processes well‑formed events.
 It prevents malformed data from breaking the consumer and keeps the system robust.